mjollnir03/3D-Cube/README.md

-# 3D-Cube
+# 3D Cube Interaction

-A simple web page that lets you view a 3D cube
+A simple website showcasing a 3D cube that users can rotate using keyboard arrows or touch gestures.
+The site is responsive, making the 3D cube interactive on both desktop and mobile devices.

+Created by Ellmaer Ranjber - [LinkedIn](www.linkedin.com/in/ellmaer-ranjber)